ishendrarai/Wizard_Light/README.md

 ## 🔔 System Tray

-Minimizing the window hides AmbieZ to the system tray — sync continues running in the background.
+Minimizing the window hides AmbienZ to the system tray — sync continues running in the background.
 A notification confirms it's still active.

 - **Double-click** the tray icon to restore the window
-- **Right-click** for a menu with *Show Settings* and *Quit AmbieZ*
+- **Right-click** for a menu with *Show Settings* and *Quit AmbienZ*

 ---